 - ½ teaspoon cinnamon

-Blend the leftovers from your lantern with some vegan yogurt and cinnamon for a filling post-workout snack.
+Blend the leftovers from your lantern with some dairy-free yogurt and cinnamon for a filling post-workout snack.

 Plums are a very good source of vitamin C, ideally timed to protect against the coming cold and flu season.
 They also aid the absorption of iron, which is why we’ve paired them with spinach in this delicious recipe.